codeceptjs/CodeceptJS/docs/basics.md

 ```

 > ⚠ `within` can cause problems when used incorrectly.
 If you see a weird behavior of a test try to refactor it to not use `within`.
 It is recommended to keep within for simplest cases when possible.
+> Since `within` returns a Promise, it may be necessary to `await` the result even when you're not intending to use the return value.

 `within` can also work with IFrames.
 A special `frame` locator is required to locate the iframe and get into its context.